yulisun/SCASC/README.md

 SCASC is an unsupervised image regression method based on the  structure consistency between heterogeneous images.
-SCASC first adaptively constructs a similarity graph to represent the structure of pre-event image, then uses the graph to translate the pre-event image to the domain of the post-event image, and then computes the difference image.
+SCASC first adaptively constructs a similarity graph to represent the structure of pre-event image, then uses the graph to translate the pre-event image to the domain of post-event image, and then computes the difference image.
 Finally, a superpixel-based Markovian segmentation model is designed to segment the difference image into changed and unchanged classes.

 Please refer to the paper for details.
 You are more than welcome to use the code!